sal55/langs/dummy.md

     c := min(a,b)
     a max:=b

-The will work on numeric types.
+They will work on numeric types.

 Clamp is used as follows: